cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 1. for a random `chainID` in the ChainList[],if the `ChainID`SafetyContractResultStateRoot/time stamp is older than 48 hours of present time, jump to step 2, means a new node; else jump to step 5, means an experinces note. 如果节点安全点时间戳在48小时前，被认为是新节点，需要重新投票。
-2. random walk connect to a next relay in the RelayList[`ChainID`][] using Kademlia selection. through relay, randomly request a chainPeer from database.PeerList[`ChainID`][] for the future state root voting.
+2. random walk connect to a next relay in the RelayList[`ChainID`][] using time to relay distance selection. through relay, randomly request a chainPeer from database.PeerList[`ChainID`][] for the future state root voting.
+using time as indicator to choose chain relay.

 graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON)); // when CID is NULL,  - 0 means the relay will request y:= `ChainID`ContractResultStateRoot from the peer via tcp
 if err := !<nil> go to (2);  // how long not_found rejection?
 3tx/block, 5 minutes. block time,